Panthers fire Matt Rhule after 1-4 start; Wilks takes over

 CHARLOTTE, N.C.
 (AP) — The Carolina Panthers fired coach Matt Rhule on Monday, ending the former Baylor coach’s tenure five games into his third losing season.

-Rhule, the first NFL coach to be fired this season, went 11-27 with Carolina.
+Rhule, the first NFL coach to be fired this season, went 11-27 with Carolina and leaves with roughly $40 million remaining on the seven-year, guaranteed $62 million contract he signed in 2020.
 The Panthers fell to 1-4 with Sunday’s 37-15 home loss to San Francisco as 49ers fans made Bank of America Stadium their East Coast home.

 Defensive pass game coordinator and secondary coach Steve Wilks will serve as interim coach for the rest of the season.
 The 53-year-old Wilks spent one year as Arizona’s coach in 2018, going 3-13.